A Basic Compositional Model for Spiking Neural Networks: Theorems for General Composition

 \subsection{Composition results for one-step extensions}

-In this subsection, we describe how to break circularities in dependencies using time, as a major step toward our general compositionality result.
-Specifically, we consider one-step extensions of executions and traces of $\mathcal N$, and show how we can express them in terms of one-step extensions of executions and traces of ${\mathcal N}^1$ and ${\mathcal N}^2$.
+In this subsection, we describe how to break circularities in dependencies using discrete time, as a key step toward our general compositionality result.
+In particular, we prove two lemmas showing how one-step extensions of executions and traces of $\mathcal N$ can be expressed in terms of one-step extensions of executions and traces of ${\mathcal N}^1$ and ${\mathcal N}^2$.

-Our first lemma is about extending an execution, either to a particular longer execution, or just to any execution with a particular longer trace. \begin{lemma} \begin{enumerate} \item Let $\alpha$ be a finite execution of $\mathcal N$ of length $>0$ that is consistent with $\beta_{in}$.
-Let $\alpha'$ be the one-step prefix of $\alpha$.
-Then:
+Our first lemma is about extending a finite execution, either to a particular longer execution, or just to any execution with a particular longer trace.